RahmaYasser/common-git-commands/README.md

 git ls-files
 ```
 ### *configuration*
 *the following commands is to specify Git configuration setting*

->to show the config list of your git, like email and username, ect:
+>to show the config list of your git, like email and username, etc:
 ```
 git config --list
 ```
->example, to set any of config list attributes
+>example, to set any of config list attributes like username:
 ```
 git config --global user.name "RahmaYasser"
 ```

 ### *Removing files and directories*
->to remove file only from git database :
+>to remove file only from git:
 ```
 git rm --cached <file_name>
 ```
->to remove file from git database and from working directory:
+>to remove file from git and from working directory:
 ```
 git rm -f <file_name>
 ```
->to remove directory only from git database:
+>to remove directory only from git:
 ```
 git rm -r --cached <dir_name>
 ```
->to remove directory from git database and working directory:
+>to remove directory from git and working directory:
 ```
 git rm -rf  <dir_name>
 ```